 - Cycling – Users take the drug for a predetermined amount of time (typically 6 – 12 weeks).
 During this period of “cycling,” a user will take the drug for several weeks, stop to give the body time to produce its own testosterone and reduce the damage done to the body before taking the drug once more.

 - Pyramiding – With this method, individuals use steroids in a cycle.
 Users begin by taking a lower dosage of the drug and gradually increases the amount they take until they hit a maximum point mid-cycle.
 The user will then slowly decrease their use of the drug during the second half of the cycle.

 Who uses anabolic steroids?

 Furthermore, teens also turn to steroids to improve self-image.
-The Food and Drug Administration has estimated that 375,000 young males and 175,000 young females (high school age) abuse anabolic steroids on a yearly basis.
+The Food and Drug Administration has estimated that 375,000 young males and 175,000 young females (high school age) abuse anabolic steroids every year.

 Is it possible to overdose on anabolic steroids?